 Due to the portfolio effect (where combining more fields together into an insured unit offers more opportunities for good outcomes in some fields to offset the negative outcomes in others), one of the more influential parameters on these results is unit size.
 In our Monte Carlo, we sample the actual unit size as reported by the Risk Management Agency (RMA 2024).
 However, in experiments where we either increase or decrease that size, this portfolio effect impacts both the climate change simulations and the counterfactual simulation without further warming.
 This means that the gap between the climate change and non-climate change simulations persists.
 This follow up result may suggest that these concerns remain regardless of how unit size may evolve.

-Taken altogether, these results reveal a very specific threat to corn yields and crop insurance.
-Generally yields improve over time (Nielsen 2023) but climate change in our simulation wipes out most of the increases our neural network would otherwise expect if climate change stopped.
-This means that the average yield does not necessarily change dramatically from the historic APH but the ends of the distribution of yield outcomes or "tails" evolve.
-This represents less yield stability in the future such that the APH does not necessarily capture a risk increase even as the rate of claims for which YP pays out more than doubles in the 2050 series.
-This specific pairing of unchanged average yields but higher volatility is at the center of the risk posed to crop insurance.
+Taken altogether, these results reveal a very specific threat to corn yields and crop insurance: the APH does not necessarily capture increasing risk even as the rate of claims for which YP pays out more than doubles in the 2050 series.
+This specific higher volatility outpacing changing average yields used in the rate setting process is at the center of the risk posed to crop insurance.

 More about simulation resolution